Extraction Algorithm of Hom-Lie Algebras Based on Solvable and Nilpotent Groups: Abstract

 \section{Abstract}

+Hom-Lie algebras are generalizations of Lie algebras that arise naturally in the study of nonassociative algebraic structures.
+In this paper, the concepts of solvable and nilpotent Hom-Lie algebras studied further.
 In the theory of groups, investigations of the properties of the solvable and nilpotent groups are well-developed.
-The purpose of the paper is to establish a theory of the solvable and nilpotent Hom-Lie algebras analogous to that of the solvable and nilpotent groups.
+We establish a theory of the solvable and nilpotent Hom-Lie algebras analogous to that of the solvable and nilpotent groups.
+We also provide examples to illustrate our results and discuss possible directions for further research.